HZResearching/portfolio_management/README.md

 Note: As with any technology-driven approach, results are only as good as the input data and assumptions.
 Use with care and critical judgment.

-Also note: This repository does not include any code related to proprietary signals or trading strategies.
+Also note: This repository does not include any code related to proprietary trading signals or investment strategies.